Remote Learning Plan

 - The Academy is able to loan a Chromebook to every child in Reception through to Year 6.
 This will support them with their home learning.
 It MUST be returned to the Academy when children return to school full time.

-- The Academy may be able to provide internet access via pre-paid dongles or sims cards.
+- The Academy is able to provide internet access via pre-paid dongles or Sim cards.
 Please contact the school office if this is required.

-- Children will have access to pre-recorded sessions and at least one daily live session.
-Live sessions will be attended by 2 staff members.
+- All children have access to at least one daily live session.
+Live sessions will always be attended by two staff members.

 - Teachers will make a wellbeing call to children who do not attend live learning sessions.

 - Recorded teaching (e.g. Oak National Academy lessons, video/audio recordings made by our teachers)